ARTICLE I. NAME

 Section 4.–Terms of office and Tenure.

 Terms of office.
 Except for the Chairman of the Board nominations for the positions of Board of Directors shall be selected from the General Members, Senior Members, Life Members, or Fellows of AAT.
-Ideally, at least one (1) or two (2) Directors terms shall expire each year.
-Under special circumstances term length may be adjusted by the Registered Agent to satisfy this requirement.
-Board members shall be elected to three-year (3) terms or appointed to complete the unexpired portion of a former Board Member’s term in the event a vacancy occurs prematurely.
+Board members shall be elected to two-year (2) terms or appointed to complete the unexpired portion of a former Board Member’s term in the event a vacancy occurs prematurely.

 The tenure in office of Members of the Board of Directors and officers shall extend from and expire at the end of the Annual Business Meeting of the AAT, or after the completion of an Annual Electronic Election, upon the following terms of office: